Everything you need to know about how results work, what the AI is doing, and how to flag outdated information.

 Plans, limits, and what changes at launch.

 During beta the free tier is limited to 1 student and 3 Scout runs to keep service stable.
-Families or counselors who need more should reach out via Contact and we'll raise the cap on your account.
-A Family plan for multiple students is in development for public launch — see the Pricing page.
+Need more than one student?
+The Family plan covers up to 3 students — see the Pricing page.
+Counselors managing many students should reach out via Contact and we'll raise the cap on your account.

 Your account, search history, and saved applications carry forward when paid plans launch.
 Nothing gets wiped at the end of beta.
 If you choose not to subscribe at launch, your account moves to a read-only free tier — you can still see past results but won't be able to run new scouts without upgrading.